chris-short/chrisshort.net/content/abstracts/burnout++.md

 * A job lost/layoffs
 * A global pandemic
 * Toxic family members
+* Personal Story Thread: A Netflix series that hit WAY too close to home

 ### Welcome to burnout++ — Managing the Chaos